 To assist in the divorce process, our team can provide:

-Access to a Resolution-qualified Chartered Financial Planner
+Access to a Resolution-accredited Chartered Financial Planner

 When our advice is requested in respect of the impact on pensions of divorce, our process is as follows: